Casino: By region

-By markets
+By market

 By company

 According to Bloomberg, accumulated revenue of the biggest casino operator companies worldwide amounted to almost US$55 billion in 2011.
 SJM Holdings Ltd. was the leading company in this field, earning $9.7 bn in 2011, followed by Las Vegas Sands Corp. at $7.4 bn.
 The third-biggest casino operator company (based on revenue) was Caesars Entertainment, with revenue of US$6.2 bn.

 Significant sites

 While there are casinos in many places, a few places have become well known specifically for gambling.
 Perhaps the place almost defined by its casino is Monte Carlo, but other places are known as gambling centers.

 Monte Carlo, Monaco

-Monte Carlo Casino, located in Monte Carlo city, in Monaco, is a casino and a tourist attraction.
+Opened in 1865, Monte Carlo Casino, located in Monte Carlo city, in Monaco, is a casino and a tourist attraction.

+Monte Carlo Casino has been depicted in books, songs and films.
+It features prominently in the James Bond films Never Say Never Again (1983) and GoldenEye (1995).
+Casinos feature throughout the Bond series, with the character introducing himself to the world at Les Ambassadeurs Club in Mayfair, London with the line "Bond, James Bond" in Dr. No (1962).

+The Monte Carlo Casino is mentioned in the 1891 British music hall song "The Man Who Broke the Bank at Monte Carlo" as well as the 1935 film of the same name.
+The song was inspired by the exploits of English trickster Charles Wells, who in 1891 "broke the bank" on many occasions on the first two of his three trips to the casino.

-Monte Carlo Casino has been depicted in many books, including Ben Mezrich's Busting Vegas, where a group of Massachusetts Institute of Technology students beat the casino out of nearly $1 million.
+The Monte Carlo Casino features in Ben Mezrich's 2005 book Busting Vegas, where a group of students beat the casino out of nearly $1 million.
 This book is based on real people and events; however, many of those events are contested by main character Semyon Dukach.
-Monte Carlo Casino has also been featured in multiple James Bond novels and films.

-The casino is mentioned in the song "The Man Who Broke the Bank at Monte Carlo" as well as the film of the same name.